Table of contents: Timing Belt Tensioner Mechanism ↓ Front camshaft sprocket ↓

 1. Disconnect the negative cable from the battery.

-2. Apply the handbrake, then jack up the front of the vehicle and place it on axle stands.
-Remove the engine compartment bottom shield and disengage the front locking lug.
+2. Apply the handbrake, then jack up the front of the car and support it on axle stands.
+Remove the lower engine compartment shield and release the front locking lug.

 3. Remove the front bumper as described in Section 11.

-4. Remove both headlights as described in Section 12.
+4. Remove both front headlights as described in Section 12.

-6. Turn off bolts of the top fastening of a radiator, and remove brackets (see section 2).
+6. Unscrew the upper radiator mounting bolts and remove the brackets (see Section 2).
 Do not disconnect the hoses from the radiator.

-7. The radiator now needs to be separated from the brackets on the right side and brought forward to create a working space in front of the engine.
-To do this, unscrew the bolts of the brackets on the right side of the radiator, on the 3D engine, remove the air ducts, then unscrew the bottom mounting nuts and bring the right side of the radiator forward.
-There is a special Audi bracket designed to hold the radiator away from the engine, but a metal strip or block of wood is a suitable replacement.
-Alternatively, you can remove the radiator (see section 2), which will create a much larger workspace.
+7. The radiator now needs to be separated from the brackets on the right side and moved forward to create a working space in front of the engine.
+To do this, remove the bracket bolts on the right side of the radiator, on a 3D engine remove the air ducts, then remove the lower mounting nuts and move the right side of the radiator forward.
+There is a special Audi bracket designed to hold the radiator away from the engine, but a metal strip or a block of wood will work just fine.
+Alternatively, you can remove the radiator (see Section 2), which will create a much larger workspace.

-8. Remove the auxiliary drive belt as described in Chapter 7.
+8. Remove the accessory drive belt as described in Chapter 7.

-9. Remove the thermoviscous fan assembly (see section 2).
-To do this, first unscrew the impeller fastening bolts, then block the flange/pulley and unscrew the thermoviscous coupling fastening nut.
-A homemade blocking tool can be made from a metal strip with two bolts screwed into one end (the distance between the centers of the holes on the flange/pulley is approx. 18 mm).
+9. Remove the fan unit with the heat-viscous coupling (see Section 2).
+To do this, first unscrew the impeller mounting bolts, then lock the flange/pulley and unscrew the heat-viscous coupling mounting nut.
+A homemade locking tool can be made from a metal strip with two bolts screwed into one end (the distance between the hole centers on the flange/pulley is approximately 18 mm).

 11. Turn the crankshaft and the installed engine to the TDC position as described in Chapter 2.
-This procedure involves removing the fuel pump drive belt and installing the camshaft lock rod.
-The TDC marks on the flywheel and on the high pressure fuel pump must be aligned.
+This procedure involves removing the fuel pump drive belt and installing the camshaft locking rod.
+The TDC marks on the flywheel and on the high-pressure fuel pump must align.

-12. Loosen the bolt on the toothed belt tensioner, then turn the gear clockwise to reduce belt tension and tighten the bolt.
+12. Loosen the bolt on the timing belt tensioner mechanism, then turn the mechanism clockwise to reduce the belt tension and tighten the bolt.

-13. Turn off a bolt and remove the mechanism of a tension from the block of cylinders (see illustration).
+13. Loosen the bolt and remove the tensioner mechanism from the cylinder block (see illustration).

 Installation

-14. Install the tensioner and insert the bolt, but don't fully tighten it yet.
+14. Install the tensioner mechanism and insert the bolt, but do not tighten it completely yet.

 16. Install the auxiliary drive belt tensioner.

-17. Install auxiliary drive belt (see chapter 7).
+17. Install the auxiliary drive belt (see Chapter 7).

-18. Install the thermoviscous fan assembly as described in Section 2.
+18. Install the fan unit with the heat-viscous coupling as described in Section 2.

-19. Install the heatsink as described in Section 2.
+19. Install the radiator as described in Section 2.

-20. Connect a cable of the lock of a cowl and establish a crossbar and an air duct.
+20. Connect the hood lock cable and install the crossbar and air duct.

-22. Install the bottom guard and lower the vehicle to the ground.
+22. Install the lower shield and lower the vehicle to the ground.

 23. Connect the battery.